mist-devel/mist-binaries/cores/a2600/readme.md

 ## Current limitations:
 - no support for DPC+, SaveKey and other custom EPROM/RAM/bank switching solutions on carts
-- some games doesn't provide a stable sync, it may have problems using VGA/scandoubler or modern LCD TVs
+- some games don't provide a stable sync, they might have problems using VGA/scandoubler or modern LCD TVs

 Homepage: